shadowmoose/RedditDownloader/docs/Arguments.md

 **--skip_manifest** - The Manifest generated is used to rapidly skip files downloaded in previous runs.
 If you download a lot of shifting content, such as constantly-updated imgur albums, use this to ignore the manifest.

-**--source, -s** - If specified, only sources - loaded from the settings file - with aliases matches a supplied pattern will be checked.
+**--source, -s** - If specified, only sources - loaded from the settings file - with aliases matching a supplied pattern will be checked.
 This argument can be passed multiple times, to specify multiple patterns.
 *(EX: "main.py -s filter1 -s filter2 ...etc")*